East Pico Safety Project

 Project Overview

-The East Pico Boulevard Quick Build Safety Project will explore improvements to maximize pedestrian safety on Pico Boulevard, between South Centinela Avenue and 28th Street/Stewart Street.
-This project will inventory existing conditions and incorporate a robust public engagement process to address the community’s safety concerns and accommodate their needs to access shops, parks, schools, work and transit.
-The project will result in the design and implementation of quick build pedestrian improvements that will offer community members an opportunity to experience the enhancements first-hand and provide feedback to City staff to ensure the long-term improvements meet the community’s needs and vision.
-This project is a part of Santa Monica’s commitment to promote sustainable transportation and make walking safe and convenient for all ages and abilities.
+The City of Santa Monica’s Local Roadway Safety Plan Identified East Pico Boulevard is among the 14% of roadways that account for 50% of the fatal and severe traffic collisions in Santa Monica.
+The East Pico Safety Project will explore improvements to maximize pedestrian safety on Pico Boulevard, between 27th Street and Centinela Avenue.
+This project will inventory existing conditions and incorporate a robust public engagement process to address the community’s safety concerns and accommodate their needs to access shops, parks, schools, work, and transit.
+The project will design and implement quick-build pedestrian improvements.
+These enhancements will allow community members to experience them firsthand and offer feedback to City staff, ensuring the long-term improvements align with the community’s needs and vision.
+The project will include a final evaluation and impact assessment of the improvements, along with a final report outlining recommendations for phase two safety improvements, necessitating additional funding resources.

-East Pico Safety Project Social Pinpoint Map
+East Pico Safety Project Existing Conditions Technical Report

 Past Public Outreach Events

-• Thursday, November 16, 10 a.m. - 12 p.m. (subject to weather) - Santa Monica Mobile Food Pantry, 2200 Virginia Ave
+• Thursday, November 16, 10 a.m. - 12 p.m. - Santa Monica Mobile Food Pantry, 2200 Virginia Ave

-• Saturday, November 25, 9 a.m. - 12 p.m. (subject to weather) - Small Business Saturday, 3212 East Pico Blvd
+• Saturday, November 25, 9 a.m. - 12 p.m. - Small Business Saturday, 3212 East Pico Blvd

 This project will: